software-mansion/starknet.swift/README.md

 ## Demo app
 In the `Examples` folder you can find a demo ios application.

-Before running it, make sure to checkout to compatible devnet version with the one used by demo app.
-Navigate to you local devnet repo and use:
+Before running it, make sure to check out the compatible devnet version that is used by the demo app.
+Navigate to your local devnet repository and use the following command:
 ```
 git checkout fa1238e8039a53101b5d2d764d3622ff0403a527
 ```